biati-digital/alfred-calculate-anything/README.md

 ### Example adding time date formats
 You can add all the date formats you want simply launch alfred and type **calculate configure** and select the option Add date format then simply enter the format you want and press enter: [View the configuration section for more info](#configuration)

-Time will use the language that you configure with **calculate set language**
+Time will use the language that you configure with **Set base language**

 ## VAT (value added tax)
 With this you can calculate the vat of a given amount.
 Like time, vat is also triggered with the keyword "vat" you can change the keyword in the workflow.